vinu1A23/qtwidget-opecv-project/README.md

 Instructions to use:

-Download qtwidget Vinayak zip file and extract it. run the EXE file Press start to start the video feed pressing pause causes the video feed to pause pressing face detection causes the face detection to start running
+Download qtopencv Vinayak zip file and extract it. run the EXE file Press start to start the video feed pressing pause causes the video feed to pause pressing face detection causes the face detection to start running